|

 All chromosomes are present in pairs, except for the sex chromosome (X and Y).
 The chromosomes other than X and Y are called autosomes.
 A genetic trait that is inherited on the non-sex chromosomes is called autosomal.
 A genetic trait that is inherited on the sex chromosomes is termed "sex-linked."
 Most traits are autosomal, including HCM in cats.

+The chromosomes contain thousands of genes.
+Since each autosome is paired, genes on those chromosomes are present in pairs.
+Each time a body cell divides, the genes multiply with a process of self-copying which is highly accurate.
+Occasionally, an inexact copy of a gene is made and this is termed a "mutant."
+Variations from normal types or conditions usually occur as the result of mutations, and this is the case for HCM.
 When a disease is caused by a mutation in a gene that codes for a structural or functional protein, a mutation in only one copy of the gene ("allele") can produce disease since a full complement of the protein is needed for the affected organ to function normally.
 When only one allele (either from the mother or father) needs to be affected to cause disease, it is an autosomal dominant trait.
 Mutations in genes that code for enzymes usually need both alleles (one each from the mother and father) affected since enzyme systems generally have to be suppressed to less than 10% of their normal level to produce an effect (in this case a disease).
 This is called an autosomal recessive disease.
 Only one copy of the mutant gene (one allele) is needed to produce HCM in a cat.

 Basic Science Reports